What are the Pros and Cons of Crowdfunding Your Small Business?

 Cons of equity crowdfunding

 This type of campaign comes with some serious downsides:

 - It’s a complicated process.
-This type of crowdfunding has a lot of rules and regulations, and is similar to a bank loan in terms of requirements.
+This type of crowdfunding has a lot of rules and regulations and is similar to a bank loan in terms of requirements.

 - Lack of control.
 You’re giving up part of your ownership and will have to listen to your investors, even if you don’t like what they have to say.

 - It’s expensive.
-You generally already need to have a decent amount to capital in order to start an equity-based campaign, so this sort of campaign might be better suited to companies that raise capital regularly.
+You generally already need to have a decent amount of capital in order to start an equity-based campaign, so this sort of campaign might be better suited to companies that raise capital regularly.

 No matter which type of crowdfunding is right for your small business, if you want to have a successful campaign, you’ll need to keep several things in mind.

 - Carry basic insurance policies.
 This may seem like an odd tip, but if you’re serious about being a business owner, it’s a necessity — and it will prove to your investors that you’re in this for the long haul.
 Companies like CoverWallet make it easy to get insurance online.

 - Make sure you have a clear and concise business plan.
 You may have a great vision for your company, but no one will invest in it if they don’t see a plan to ensure its success in the future.

 - Use social media to bring attention to your campaign.
 Enlist your family and friends.
 Have them share your business story and crowdfunding campaign on all their social media accounts.
 This will help you reach a large number of people and potential investors.